ZXC - Asymmetric Lossless Compression Built for Ultra-Fast Decode

 TL;DR

-• Seekable: Built-in seek table for O(1) random-access decompression, load any block without scanning the entire file.
+• Seekable.
+Built-in seek table for O(1) random-access decompression.

-Traditional codecs often force a trade-off between symmetric speed (LZ4) and archival density (Zstd).
+Traditional codecs force a trade-off between symmetric speed (LZ4) and archival density (Zstd).
+ZXC takes a third path: asymmetric efficiency.

-• Build Time: You generally compress only once (on CI/CD).
+• Build time: you compress only once (on CI/CD).

 👉 Read the Technical Whitepaper